chrispy-chicken/minecraft-image/README.md

 # minecraft-image
-this python script converts a jpg into a minecraft function of variable size which can fill an area to match the jpg.
+This python script converts a jpg into a minecraft function which can fill a variable area to match the jpg.

 # usage
-make sure python runs from the same directory as the names.csv file or set the csv location (line 35) to match the location of your csv path.
-Next input desired height and width.
+Make sure the location of the csv is correct by running python from the same directory or adjust image.py line 35.
+Next input desired height, width and the file path of your jpg (line 5).